 - proof of legal status of business founder(s)

 - receipt of state registration fee (which costs R4000)

 A copy of the registration application form is available on the FTS website.

 You can find your local FTS office here.

-Once these documents have been sent, the FTS will make a decision within 5 working days and will either approve your business to the State Register or refuse the registration.
-A list of grounds for refusal can be found in article 23 of the Federal Law no. 129-FZ.
+Once these documents have been sent, the FTS makes a decision within five working days.
+They either approve your business to the State Register or refuse the registration.
+A list of grounds for refusal is available in article 23 of the Federal Law no. 129-FZ.